How To Get a Private Investigator License in Texas

 Texas has specific training courses for private investigators (which are grouped under Private Security).
 Visit the Texas Department of Public Safety website and click on the link for Instructor / Training School Resources for a list of training documents.

-Also, view our list of general Training Resources for a collection of degrees, certification programs, training courses, and home study courses.
+Also, please view our list of general Training Resources for a collection of degrees, certification programs, training courses, and home study courses.
 Please note that the courses recommended by the state should be completed first.

-Information on the Other States
+Information on Licensing in Other States

 Questions and Comments